Introduction

 Cons:

-2. Pre-installed Bloatware: Some users may find the pre-installed software unnecessary and intrusive.
+Bloatware Installed: Some users might consider the pre-installed applications unnecessary and even intrusive.

 Use Cases